janrutger/TurningVM/README.md

 # TurningVM
-An virtual machine using a 4 tape Turing machine as ALU
+An virtual machine using a 4 Tape Turing Machine as ALU

 Supports:
 - positive intergers (only)
+- Small instruction set < 70
+- All ALU operations are done by Turing State Machines
+- The ALU monitor shows the register values
+- integrated Memory and I/O management
+- An Console and an Y-plotter output
 - support for Array and String datatype
 - timers
-- Small instruction set < 70
-- An Console and an Y-plotter
-- The ALU monitor shows the register values
+- a-sync jobs

-STACKS: An RPN-based Language for the VMturing Machine
+STACKS: An RPN-based Language for the TuringVM Machine

 - STACKS is a programming language inspired by Forth, a powerful stack-based language.
 It uses Reverse Polish Notation (RPN), where operands are placed before the operator, making it concise and efficient.
-STACKS is designed to generate code specifically for the VMturing virtual machine, which utilizes Turing State Machines for its ALU operations.
+STACKS is designed to generate code specifically for the TuringVM virtual machine, which utilizes Turing State Machines for its ALU operations.